 More from New York Rangers

-- New York Rangers: Is Henrik Lundqvist getting ‘Eli-ed’ by the Blueshirts?
+- New York Rangers: Henrik Lundqvist says he isn’t done yet

 First of all, Lundqvist is going to determine what the Rangers do next.
 Does he want a shot at having his name engraved on the Stanley Cup, which won’t happen this year or probably next if he remains with the team?
 At age 37, does he want to retire?
 It’s not an easy job and the guy is a rock star (physically and literally), he can hang up his blocker pads and still make lots of money.
 Or does he want to stay with the Blueshirts and play out his contract through the 2020-21 season?